Azure/bicep-registry-modules/avm/res/container-instance/container-group/README.md

 ### Parameter: `managedIdentities.userAssignedResourceIds`

 The resource ID(s) to assign to the resource.
+Required if a user assigned identity is used for encryption.

 - Required: No
 - Type: array